nerdschoolbergen/react/exercise-3/README.md

 In this exercise we'll go with option 1 just to get the hang of using more prop and prop types.
 If you'd rather do option 2, feel free :+1: :+1:

-:pencil2: Change the `Summary` function/component to take in the `todosCount` and `completedTodosCount` props, using the _destruct_ syntax:
+:pencil2: Change the `Summary` function/component to take in the `todosCount` and `completedTodosCount` props, using the _destructuring_ syntax:

 ```jsx
 const Summary = ({ todosCount, completedTodosCount }) => (